top of page

 Although we can help with smaller policies, there is little market demand, given the underwriting and admin costs relative to potential return

-Understand what clients own and why...
+AT MINIMUM, Understand what clients own and why...

 You are uniquely positioned to assess the utility of a life insurance policy and which options – maintain, change, forfeit, settle – should be considered

-Knowing what to look for - even just about the existence of policies, life events and milestones in your clients’ lives, or estate changes that may impact the utility of a policy - and applying basic processes to regularly engage those clients about them as part of the broader financial planning process, you can ensure that clients 1) maintain (or change, to maximize the utility) only those policies that contribute to broader objectives and/or responsibly explore a change in coverage to a more relevant product and, 2) in those instances that maintaining those policies no longer makes sense, consider a sale with an understanding that it might actually have value for your client.
+Knowing what to look for - or even just about the existence of policies, life events and milestones in your clients’ lives, or estate changes that may impact the utility of a policy - and applying basic processes to regularly engage those clients about them as part of the broader financial planning process, you can ensure that clients;

 And then a straight forward process to initiate engaging the market.